Vodichka500/Course_JavaScript_and_React/README.md

   * Lessons 85-87 and have been completed
   * Code writing exercise 20 & 21 have been completed
 * 14.08.2024 - 15.08.2024
-  * Lessons 88-97 and have been completed
+  * Lessons 88-97 have been completed
   * TEST 4 was passed successfully
+* 16.08.2024 - 17.08.2024
+  * Lessons 98-116 have been completed
+  * TEST 1 was passed successfully
+  * Section 5 -> Completed :tada:
+  * Section 6 has been started
+  * Lessons 117-121 have been completed